tpfeifle/pointcloud-segmentation-attention/readme.md

 # Attention Points

+The documentation for the code can be found [here](Documentation.html)

 ##Structure
-Our project builds on the `PointNet++ implementation of Charles Qi <https://github.com/charlesq34/pointnet2>`.
+Our project builds on the [PointNet++ implementation of Charles Qi](https://github.com/charlesq34/pointnet2).
 In our repository the folder `pointnet2_tensorflow` contains an almost untouched version of this repository.

 The folder `attention_points` contains our new code, including a new data pipeline, model variations, training methods, benchmark scripts, visualizations and a new way to create predictions for large point clouds.